 Anthea Gotto, Grants & Knowledge Management Specialist

 Anthea brings to her role with us many years in leadership positions in the corporate world of online publishing and information management.
 Her earlier career was influenced by her upbringing in a household of zoologists and by her education – she holds a Joint BSc degree in Geology and Zoology, and an MSc in Geology, from the University of Bristol, UK.
 This led to field work in East and Central Africa, Western US and remote corners of the British Isles.
-A desire to better organize and retrieve research information prompted Anthea to obtain an MSc in Information Science from City University, London.
-Today, with a passion for the natural world and its conservation, Anthea is strongly committed to leveraging the knowledge management skills and corporate experience to help further our mission.
+A desire to better organize and retrieve research information prompted Anthea to obtain a MSc in Information Science from City University, London.
+Today, with a passion for the natural world and its conservation, Anthea is strongly committed to leveraging her knowledge-management skills and corporate experience to help further our mission.

 Rachael Kuyembeh, Finance Assistant

 Rachael works closely with our Controller to provide smooth financial management, including grant management and reporting.
 She has experience working with complex financial and reporting management systems in various organizations, including similar non-profit groups in West Africa and the USA.
 Rachael holds an MSc in Accounting and Financial Management from the University of Maryland University College.

 Nonna provides wide-ranging administrative support to our team.
 Her interest in wildlife was sparked by the life and work of Joy Adamson when she first checked out Adamson’s book from her elementary school library in Tbilisi, Georgia.
 Long summers by the Black Sea inspired her passion for the marine environment and she remembers buying Jacques Cousteau’s photo book and rereading it until the pages wore out.Nonna also recalls that environmental protection was not a subject of discussion when she was growing up, but once she moved to the United States she started learning about its many challenges and decided to do whatever she could to contribute to conservation initiatives.